ajlkau68/Supply_Chain_Analytics/README.md

    - **On-Time In-Full Orders (OTIF)**: 9K (29.02%)

 2. **Order Lines Insights**:
    - **Ahmedabad and Vadodara** have the same number of order lines (20K), while **Surat** has slightly fewer (18K).
-It looks like distribution or fulfillment issues may not be too city-dependent, given similar order volumes.
+It looks like distribution or fulfilment issues may not be too city-dependent, given similar order volumes.

 3. **Product Insights**:
    - LIFR and VOFR for different products show that there is a disparity between them.
    - For example, **AM Butter 250** has a **LIFR% of 68.66%** but a **VOFR% of 95.98%**.
-This indicates fulfillment in terms of product lines is low, but overall value fulfillment is much higher.
+This indicates fulfilment in terms of product lines is low, but overall value fulfilment is much higher.
    - **AM Milk 100** shows both lower LIFR (65.55%) and VOFR (96.43%).

 4. **Lead Time Insights**:
    - Most delayed products fall within a **1-day delay**, with a product count of **37K**.
 Some products have experienced **2-day** delays (around 8K), while **3-day delays** seem to affect around 5K orders.
    - **Ahmedabad** has 12K orders with a 1-day delay and a smaller amount with 2-day delays.
    - **Surat** shows 12K orders delayed by 1 day and some at 3 days.
-   - **Vadodara** also has significant delays around 12K for 1-day, and a few around 3 days.
+   - **Vadodara** also has significant delays of around 12K for 1 day, and a few around 3 days.
    - Delays seem uniformly distributed across cities, but 1-day delays dominate the counts.

 5. **Service Line Insights**:
     - **Overall OTIF% is Critically Low**:
-      - At only **29.02%**, OTIF is critically low and far below target, indicating that nearly 70% of orders are not being delivered both on time and in full.
+      - At only **29.02%**, OTIF is critically low and far below target, indicating that nearly 70% of orders are not being delivered on time and in full.
 This is a severe issue and reflects inefficiencies across both supply chain and delivery processes.
     - **In-Full (IF%) Performance**:
       - With only **52.78%** of orders being fulfilled in full, stock availability or order picking accuracy could be major bottlenecks.
 It’s critical to address inventory management issues, particularly in underperforming cities like Vadodara.
     - **On-Time Delivery**: